 Expected conditions and complications include pulmonary HTN, DM, HTN, acute rejection, cardiac allograft vasculopathy, renal dysfunction/failure, opportunistic infection, wound dehiscence, peripheral neuropathy, myopathy, obesity, severe peripheral vascular, cerebrovascular disease, and malignancy.

-Symptoms that are commonly encountered include:
+After a heart transplantation, symptoms that are commonly encountered include:

 - Persistent cough